 In March 2018, gaming company Delaware North purchased the property from Hartman & Tyner.
 Delaware North also owns Wheeling Island, as well as several casinos in other states.

-Mardi Gras and Wheeling Island are the first West Virginia casinos to offer mobile sports betting via their BetLucky sportsbook app.
+Mardi Gras and its sister property launched its sports betting operations in Dec.
+2018.
+The two WV casinos were the first to offer mobile sports betting via their BetLucky Sportsbook app.